sainiyash0001/AvidCodeTest/README.md

 <b>Questions: </b></br>
 Why is is bad practice to include the .env file in a git repository?</br>
 What file would you create in a git repository to make sure that this file was not included?</br>
+Send the answers to these questions to ahill@avidac.com</br>

 To complete the assignment:</br>